KAIST-AILab/DSTC10-SIMMC/README.md

 --with_target=0
 ```
 Since our model is multi-task trained, the additional target files are needed.

-e.g simmc2_dials_dstc10_train_disambiguation_label.txt, simmc2_dials_dstc10_train_response.txt for disambiguation-task and retrieval-task, respectively.
+e.g `simmc2_dials_dstc10_train_disambiguation_label.txt`, `simmc2_dials_dstc10_train_response.txt` for disambiguation-task and retrieval-task, respectively.

-These are alreadey uploaded in the directory 'data_object_special'
+These are alreadey uploaded in the directory 'data_object_special'.

 ## **Train Model**
 Our model is jointly trained with losses from each tasks based on BART.

-Make sure to download simmc2-data into ./data before training.
+Make sure to download simmc2-data into `./data` before training.
 1. Move into `scripts`, Run training.

 ```shell